markshperkin/SwimmingPoseEstimation/README.md

 python testerAugmentation.py
 ```
 ### Test the Data Loader:
-The `testerDATALOADER.py` script will test the functionality of the dataloader by laoding the dataset and displaying a batch of 4 frames with their name and coresponding keypoints.
+The `testerDATALOADER.py` script will test the functionality of the dataloader by loading the dataset and displaying a batch of 4 frames with their name and corresponding keypoints.
 <br> To run the dataloader tester:
 ```bash
 python testerDATALOADER.py